 If you’re reading this post, you’ve probably been introduced to the concept of the “histamine bucket,” the idea that we only have so much histamine we can clear from our systems, and when the histamine spigot goes into fire hose mode symptoms pop up as histamine begins to pool.

 One of the factors that contributes to filling the histamine bucket is allergy.
 That’s right, the air we breathe impacts our immune system and how it subsequently reacts to food.
 Mold illness is another one.
-Foundational triggers like mold and allergy can set the table for histamine intolerance by putting the immune system on a state of high alert.
+Foundational triggers like mold, gut issues, and allergy can set the table for histamine intolerance by putting the immune system on a state of high alert.

 If you’re interested in the primary factors that give rise to histamine intolerance, check out this post.